ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]: Training ProtoArgNet

 \section{Training ProtoArgNet}

-Unlike other prototypical-part-learning approaches, the training phase of ProtoArgNet is done in one step.
-This means that all amongst the prototype layer, the super-prototype kernels and the classifier are trained at once without a need for freezing the weight of the classifier first and fine-tuning it later.
-For the $i^{th}$ data point in a dataset of size $n$, with the data point belonging to class label $y_i \in K$ (where $K$ is the set of class labels), the target class super-prototype should obtain a high similarity score $\simscore_{y_i}$.
-Moreover, the corresponding similarity scores for the super-prototypes of other classes ($\{\simscore_{k}\}_{\substack{k=1, k\neq y_i}}^{|K|}$ ) should be low.
+ProtoArgNet is trained end-to-end and does not require a prototype pruning stage as some approaches do (e.g. ProtoPNet~\cite{chen2019looks}, ProtoPShare~\cite{RymarczykST021}, ProtoTrees~\cite{NautaBS21}, and PIP-Net~\cite{Nauta23}).
+For the $i^{th}$ data point in a dataset of size $n$, with the data point belonging to class label $y_i \in K$ (where $K$ is the set of class labels), the target class super-prototype should obtain a high similarity score $\simscore^{y_i}$.
+Moreover, the corresponding similarity scores for the super-prototypes of other classes should be low.
 Simultaneously, the output of the classifier should be 1 for the target class $y_i$ and 0 for the other classes.
-Therefore, we integrate in the loss function two components $L_{\superprototype}$ and $L_{cls}$ for the corresponding objectives. \begin{definition} The \emph{total loss function} $\loss$ that we aim to minimize is:
+These two objectives are aligned and can be implemented by a single loss function $L_{\superprototype}$.
+Additionally, we would like the prototypes learned by the model to be dissimilar to each other to encourage diversity by incorporating a dissimilarity loss $L_{\dis}$.
+The \emph{total loss function} that we aim to minimize is: